FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 <details><summary><b>Dockerfile </b></summary>
 <p>

 This file can be adapted to add your own docker labels, install some OS dependencies or to change the base docker image.
-Note however that we *strongly recommend* to use one of our proposed base image, to make sure your application can be executed in the federated evaluation.
-Inside the file you can find some information about the existing steps.
+Note however that we *strongly recommend* to use one of our proposed base images (`nvcr.io/nvidia/pytorch:20.08-py3` or tensorflow equivalent), to make sure your application can be executed in the federated evaluation.
+Note that the [pytorch (or tensorflow) version](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html) inside this container is 1.7.0 (or 2.2.0), so for inference you may not be able to use features introduced in later versions, unfortunately.

 </p>
 </details>